Tag: Relationship Advice

 Knowing how to manage “dammed if I do, dammed if I don’t” situations is a critical skill for marriage to work.

-This is because “speaking up” in itself isn’t the answer.
+Speaking up in itself isn’t the answer.

 The advice Bill’s grandpa gave only addressed the 1st level of managing conflicting views.

-There is a 2nd level that can be reached with your wife by using a skill I call, “finding the shared value”.
+There is a 2nd level that can be reached with your wife by using a skill I call “finding the shared value”.

-For example, let’s say your wife is adamant about building a career and you are adamant that she should be a homemaker.
+You are adamant that she should be a homemaker.

 Most of her reactions towards you will grow and worsen over time because she can sense that you don’t have her back.